jhonatanfaber/API-SHOP-express/README.md

 #### Before Starting
 Make sure you run setup.js to load local environment variables (node setup.js) and edit the .env file NOT the .sample-env.

-The script simply copies the contents from the .sample-env and creates with them a new file called .env By default, the DotEnv library will look for the .env file to set the environment variables
+The script simply copies the contents from the .sample-env and creates a new file called .env By default, the DotEnv library will look for the .env file to set the environment variables.

 #### How it works